-When the ship hits some trouble, the Discovery comes to rescue them and we finally get to see the ship the show is named for and meet some of its crew.
+When the ship hits some trouble, the Discovery comes to rescue them and we finally get to see the ship and meet some of its crew.
 We are introduced to Captain Lorca played by Jason Issacs who doesn’t care that Burnham is a mutineer, he’s all about winning the war against the Klingons by any means necessary.

-Of course, Saru (Doug Jones) who is the First Officer of Discovery, Lt.
+Michael is treated like a leper by Saru (Doug Jones), who is now the First Officer of Discovery, Lt.
 Paul Stamets (Anthony Rapp) and her effervescent and unwilling roommate, Cadet Tilly (Mary Wiseman) but it doesn’t take her long to prove herself.

 This episode also successfully sets Stamets up as the person who will annoy me throughout the series.
 He is so boorish and full of his own self-importance.
 It’s amazing that someone like this can function on a Federation starship without being reprimanded every time he opens his mouth.
 I’m going to love hating him.

 Of course, we find out in later mirror universe episodes that Lorca deliberately set out to find Michael as he had other ideas for her.
 And it’s his grooming of her as told by Emperor Georgiou, that is puke-inducing.
 The guy crossed a universe to find a carbon copy of his love and bring her back to be by his side.
 Death was too good for him.
-He was right about one thing, the Discovery crew were all the better for his devious machinations.
+He was right about one thing; the Discovery crew were all the better for his devious machinations.